-- Being struck by machinery or another object.
+- Being struck by machinery, equipment or another object.

 - Being exposed to chemicals or materials that are dangerous by nature.
 Many companies use, store, or manufacture chemicals and other materials that could pose a serious risk to the health of workers if they are exposed.
 Complications due to exposure include risk for cancer, lung disease, asthma, breathing problems, and other serious health concerns.

 - Being involved in a machinery accident, especially being caught in a machine.
 These types of accidents can quickly lead to a worker losing a limb by it being crushed, needing amputation, or in less severe situation, bones can be broken.
 In other cases, the worker is at risk for a head or brain injury, spinal cord injury, or even death.

 - Overexertion injury caused by repetitive motion.
 When the same muscles are used over and over again in the same motion each day, workers are at risk for developing a repetitive motion injury.

 - Slip and fall accidents.
 Workers are especially at risk when surfaces are wet, walking surfaces are raised and not properly protected, and when the areas where workers walk are covered in debris.

 There are injuries specific to the manufacturing industry.
 While many of these injuries may be prevalent in other industries as well, the following are commonly found in manufacturing and warehouse environments:

 - Debris falling